 If you’re selling something (to a buyer overseas, for example), you can gain confidence by using a letter of credit.
 With a properly designed agreement, you’ll get paid as long as you ship the goods as agreed.

-A well-established bank often guarantees payment, so you’re not relying on the credit (or cooperation) of a buyer that you may be unfamiliar with.
+A well-established bank often guarantees payment, so you’re not relying on the credit (or cooperation) of a buyer with whom you are unfamiliar.

 What Does "Immediately" Mean?